The market is eager for high-quality earbuds that not only sound fantastic, but allow you to be heard equally well.

 When you have earbuds in, you really don't want to remove them every time you want to have a conversation with a coworker.
 Jabra thought of that and engineered a feature they call "HearThrough" which allows you to have a conversation with someone without the need to remove the earbuds.
 Essentially, microphones pick up the sound and redirect it into your earpiece.
 This is one of my favorite features of the Jabra wireless earbuds, based on its convenience and workplace-friendly capability.

 Some manufacturers refer to this feature as transparency mode, or passthrough.
 All refer to the same end result; allowing you to hear without removing the headset.
 This is not only a premium feature, but it’s very useful.

-Want a chance to win free headsets just like the Elite 7 pro every week?
+Want a chance to win free headsets just like the Jabra Elite 7 Pro every week?
 Join our FREE Friday weekly giveaway here.

-Since this post, we've gone ahead and done the full in depth review and mic test you can see on our YouTube video here.
+Since this post, we've gone ahead and done the full in-depth Jabra Elite 7 Pro review and mic test.
 All the curiosity has been put to rest, now you be the judge on the mic quality!

-In reviewing the advance product information, I wasn’t able to get much on the microphone.
-I understand that the Elite 7 Pro utilizes a form of bone conduction technology, but I’m uncertain at this time as to more specifics on the microphone itself.
+In reviewing the advanced product information, I wasn't able to get much on the microphone.
+I understand that the Jabra Elite 7 Pro utilizes a form of bone conduction technology, but at this time I'm uncertain as to more specifics on the microphone itself.

 I’m curious about:

-- How many microphones are used in the Elite 7 Pro
+- How many microphones are used in the Jabra Elite 7 Pro

 - How well it picks up your voice